-This extraordinary tour takes us to an extremely complex and interesting part of the world.
-Persians, Khazars, Arabs, Huns, Turko-Mongols, and Russians have invaded and migrated into the Caucasus and have provided the region with its rich ethnic and linguistic complexity as well as its astounding architecture.
+This extraordinary 16-day tour takes us to an extremely complex and fascinating part of the world.
+Persians, Khazars, Arabs, Huns, Turko-Mongols and Russians have all invaded and migrated into the Caucasus, each contributing to the region’s intricate history and astounding architecture.
 As if this diversity were not enough, the Caucasus also offers a variety of pristine landscapes and stunning vistas just waiting to be discovered.

 |Min.
 Tour Size||:||02 persons|

 Xosh gälmìsän!
 We are welcomed to the airport at Baku, the cosmopolitan capital of Azerbaijan, and transferred to our hotel.
 Check in time starts from 1500 hrs.
 Azerbaijan, known as the ‘Land of Fire’, provides a rich mix of ancient monuments, dramatic landscapes, glitzy petro-funded towers and people renowned for their hospitality.

 Overnight: Atropat Hotel, Baku (3 nights)